Documentation Standards ISO: Understanding ISO Documentation Requirements

 • Documents are available where needed

-• Documents are protected from unintended changes
+• Documents are protected from unintended change

 • Obsolete documents are removed or identified